sPyOpenSource/jcore/README.md

 does not match the architecture, or does not have any program header with a loadable segment (p_vaddr or core_base) in the negative range (see linker script).
 This error is also shown by level 2 loaders if the address of `mmio`, `fb`, `bootboot` and `environment` symbols are not in the negative range (-1G to 0) or if they are not page aligned.
 On x86_64 the fb symbol, and for AArch64 the mmio symbol must be 2M aligned too.
+Use [mkimg check](https://gitlab.com/bztsrc/bootboot/tree/master/images) to find out what the problem is.

 ```
 BOOTBOOT-PANIC: Kernel is too big
 ```

 The kernel is bigger than 16 megabytes.
+For level 1 loaders the limit is somewhere below 2M.

 ```
 BOOTBOOT-PANIC: GOP failed, no framebuffer